jnozzi/cocoadev.com/markdown/NSTimerVSperformSelectorAfterDelay.md

 hi !
-can someone basically explain the difference between a General/NSTimer that will fire and execute a method in a delay and the call to performSelector:afterDelay: ?
+can someone basically explain the difference between a NSTimer that will fire and execute a method in a delay and the call to performSelector:afterDelay: ?

 which one is the "lightest" ? i don't need extreme precision in delay. thanks !

 ----

-General/NSTimer is generally more flexible.
-You can more easily cancel the timer, you can make the timer repeat, you can query the timer, and you can make the timer invoke an arbitrary method call using General/NSInvocation.
-General/NSTimer is probably slightly more expensive, since it's a separate object, but I doubt if this is noticeable in most cases.
+NSTimer is generally more flexible.
+You can more easily cancel the timer, you can make the timer repeat, you can query the timer, and you can make the timer invoke an arbitrary method call using NSInvocation.
+NSTimer is probably slightly more expensive, since it's a separate object, but I doubt if this is noticeable in most cases.
 Both methods rely on the runloop for scheduling and will have the same accuracy.

 ----

 You really need to do some testing as to which one is faster.
-If it were me writing this, I'd implement performSelector:afterDelay: with an General/NSTimer.
+If it were me writing this, I'd implement performSelector:afterDelay: with an NSTimer.

 *Why do you really need to test it?
 Unless you're calling it thousands of times per second, the speed difference will not be important.*

-**I just checked with some breakpoints;  calling performSelector:afterDelay: does not create a new General/NSTimer.**
+**I just checked with some breakpoints;  calling performSelector:afterDelay: does not create a new NSTimer.**

-*The documentation says it uses a "timer, " so it sounds like it's either creating an General/NSTimer or using the underlying General/CoreFoundation calls without explicitly creating an General/NSTimer.*
+*The documentation says it uses a "timer, " so it sounds like it's either creating an NSTimer or using the underlying CoreFoundation calls without explicitly creating an NSTimer.*

 **Yep yep, should have thought of that before.
-Tests with breaking on General/CFRunLoopTimerCreate are interesting but not exactly conclusive.  *Everything* causes that function to be called.  performSelector:withObject:afterDelay: causes it to be called one time, but so does performSelector:withObject:.
+Tests with breaking on CFRunLoopTimerCreate are interesting but not exactly conclusive.  *Everything* causes that function to be called.  performSelector:withObject:afterDelay: causes it to be called one time, but so does performSelector:withObject:.
 In a normal running app it's called a heck of a lot.**

 ----